bytistan/coin_scraping/README.md

 +----+--------------+------------+------+---------+
 ```

-## Be careful when scraping data
+## Be Careful When Scraping Data

-### What is Allowed

-- [x] You can access publicly available data using the CoinMarketCap API.

-- [x] API requests are limited to 60 per minute.

 - [x] You can scrape data for personal use or non-commercial purposes.

-### What is Not Allowed

-- [x] Excessive data scraping using automated bots or web scrapers.
+- [ ] Excessive data scraping using automated bots or web scrapers.

-- [x] Selling the data or using it for commercial purposes.
+- [ ] Selling the data or using it for commercial purposes.

-- [x] Any activity that could damage or crash CoinMarketCap's infrastructure.
+- [ ] Any activity that could damage or crash CoinMarketCap's infrastructure.